 This strategy sets out our overarching corporate and partnership approach to tackling poverty, as well as outlining our key activities and expected outcomes.
-It starts, setting out our rationale, and how this is supported through national, regional and local policy, including our Plan for a Sustainable Swansea.
+It starts, setting out our rationale, and how it supports national, regional and local policy, including our Plan for a Sustainable Swansea.
 We then provide evidence, further justifying need, our reasons for intervention and our approach.
 We have highlighted our delivery history in this area and early successes, giving a flavour of what prevention activity can achieve in reducing poverty.
 We link our activity closely to the recent advice given by the Joseph Rowntree and Bevan Foundations in their document, Prosperity without Poverty a framework for action in Wales.
-Lastly, we provide a governance structure explaining how we will work and a time-bound action plan describing our activities in more detail: who is accountable and when we intend to achieve them.
+Lastly, we provide a governance structure explaining how we will work.
+A time-bound delivery plan describing our activities in more detail: who is accountable and when we intend to achieve them supports delivery.
 Ultimately, the Poverty Strategy and its application have to advance and progress the culture of poverty is everyone's business across the Council.